 Background and Objectives: The role of serum copper in modulating body composition in patients with spinal muscular atrophy (SMA) remains uncertain.
-This study aimed to illustrate the correlation between serum copper concentration and body composition in children with SMA.
+This study aimed to illustrate the correlation between serum copper concentrations and body composition in children with SMA.
 Methods and Study Design: This study was conducted at a pediatric medical center in China from July 2019 to August 2022.
-The study included anthropometric measurements, serum analysis for copper, magnesium, zinc, and iron, as well as comprehensive body composition assessments.
-Multivariate analysis was utilized to assess the connection between serum copper concentration and body composition metrics.
-Results: This cross-sectional analysis included 87 patients [median (IQR) age: 7 years (5-10), 57.5% male] diagnosed with SMA receiving comprehensive multidisciplinary management.
-The results revealed a positive association between serum copper concentration and both fat mass percentage (β = 0.50, 95% confidence interval (CI): 0.07 to 0.92, p = 0.025) and fat-muscle ratio (β = 0.02, 95% CI: 0.01 to 0.03, p = 0.009).
-Conversely, a negative correlation was found between serum copper concentration and muscle mass percentage (β = -0.70, 95% CI: -1.11 to -0.29, p = 0.001).
-Conclusions: These findings suggest a correlation between copper concentration and body composition in SMA, offering valuable insights for addressing metabolic dysregulation in these patients.
+The study encompassed anthropometric measurements, serum analysis for copper, magnesium, zinc, and iron, as well as comprehensive body composition assessments.
+Multivariate analysis was utilized to assess the connection between serum copper concentrations and metrics of body composition.
+Results: This cross-sectional analysis encompassed 87 patients [median (IQR) age: 7 years (5-10), 58.0% female] diagnosed with SMA who were undergoing comprehensive multidisciplinary management.
+The results revealed a positive association between the serum copper concentration and both fat mass percentage ($\beta = 0.50$, 95% confidence interval (CI): 0.07 to 0.92, p = 0.025) and fat-muscle ratio ($\beta = 0.02, 95\%$ CI: 0.01 to 0.03, p = 0.009).
+Conversely, a negative correlation was detected between the concentrations of serum copper and muscle mass percentage ($\beta = -0.70$, 95% CI: -1.11 to -0.29, p = 0.001).
+Conclusions: These findings suggest a correlation between copper concentrations and body composition in SMA, which offers valuable insights for addressing metabolic dysregulation in patients with SMA.